Style & Appearance

 The Beckett Simonon monk straps both come in identical packaging with the same accessories.
 Yet the first thing I noticed about the shoes was the information sheet on the inside of the lid.

 This handy card breaks down the materials used to make the shoes as well as the model number and run.
-If you’re interested about these details, it’s a great attention to detail.
-There’s also an attractive booklet that explores Beckett Simonon’s story and brand identity much like our full brand guide.
+If you’re interested in these facts, it’s great attention to detail.

 Furthermore, the shoes are supplied with the aforementioned inserts as well as dust bags, which have a nice felt interior and anti-static exterior.